zwhahn/paint_by_number/README.md

 Finally, the *label_locations_dict* is looped through and drawn on the image.
 There is a check to make sure only white areas are being labeled (regions with color don't need to be colored in by the user).

+### PDF Generation
+The PDF is generated and formatted in the PrinterFormat.py file.
+The final image is passed in to this script, along with the base color.
+The image is centered on the page and the 9 colors are displayed in a 3x3 grid.
+The PA logo and 2024 SF Design week logo are placed in the bottom right corner for branding purporses.

+### Printing
+Printing is executed using the win23printing library.
+It will always print to the computers default printer so make sure you know what that is for your computer.

-### Image Display
+### GUI
-There are 2 methods to display the images.
-The first is matplotlib. matplotlib can be used to display images next to each other on the same plot but it takes a little longer to open.

-The second method OpenCV's *imshow*.
-This displays each image in it's own window but opens more quickly.
+The GUI is created using the TKinter library.
+It has 5 main functions:
+1. Displays computer camera feed
+2. Capture button- allows user to capture current image and triggers the Apint-By-Number generation
+3. Display the paint-by-number version
+4. Print button- user is able to print the paint-by-number image PDF (formatted in the PrinterFormat.py script), waits 2.5 seconds, then returns to the camera feed
+5. Try again button- returns to the camera feed

+The GUI automatically enters full-screen mode but can be closed using the ESC key. **The GUI was formatted on the lab computer but displays differently on different computers.**

-## How to Run the Script
+## How to Run
 1. Navigate to your working directory and clone the repository to your local device using `git clone ssh://clone.link.here`
+2. (Optional but recommended) Create a virtual environment.
+A YouTube tutorial on how to do this can be found here: [The Complete Guide to Python Virtual Environments](https://youtu.be/KxvKCSwlUv8?si=IlB9c20-qzFokLjh)
-2. While still in the working directory, install all dependencies using the *requirements.txt* file: `pip install -r requirements.txt`
+3. While still in the working directory, install all dependencies using the *requirements.txt* file: `pip install -r requirements.txt`. **IMPORTANT NOTE- The dependencies have only been tested on Python 3.11.7.
+If the requirements fail to install check Python compatability.
+Here is a tutorial on how to change the Python version being used in your viurtual environment: [How to Use Different Python Version in VirtualEnv (2023)](https://www.youtube.com/watch?v=sgSg10kjZxw)**
+4. If all dependencies are correctly installed, the *gui.py* script can be run.

-*PictureProcessing.py* should now be able to run **without AI (*USE_AI = False*)**.
-In order to use the AI image generation, continue following these instructions.
+The AI Image generation is turned off by default.
+In order to use the AI generation, continue following these instructions:

-3. Head to [Stability AI's API key manager](https://platform.stability.ai/account/keys).
+5. Head to [Stability AI's API key manager](https://platform.stability.ai/account/keys).
 If you do not have an account, you will need to create one.
-4. Create an API key.
+6. Create an API key.
-5. Create a blank .txt file and copy the provided API key into this file. **Save this file locally, you do not want other people using your credits.**
+7. Create a blank .txt file and copy the provided API key into this file. **Save this file locally, you do not want other people using your credits.**
-6. Update the following line of code in *PictureProcessing.py* with the file path to the .txt file that now has your API key:
+8. Update the following line of code in *PictureProcessing.py* with the file path to the .txt file that now has your API key:
 ```
 # Replace with your correct file path
 api_token_file = open(r"your/file/path.txt")
 ```
+9. Check that *USING_AI = True*

 Done!
 The script should now be able to run with AI image-to-image generation.
-You can change the prompt however you like.
+You can change the prompt however you like. *There is currently no way to turn off/on the AI generation through the GUI*

 **Important Note: Stability AI provides only 25 free tokens to a new account (unclear how many images this is).
 Once this limit is hit, you will not be able to use the AI feature unless you pay for more tokens.
 [Stability AI Token Pricing](https://platform.stability.ai/account/credits)**

-## Example Outputs
+## Example Image Outputs

 ### Without AI